LiveTyping/hermitage-skeleton/README.md

 Hermitage Skeleton
 ==================

-This is web-application skeletone for the Hermitage - cool image storage and image manager in one for your applications!
+This is web-application skeleton for the Hermitage - cool image storage and image manager in one for your applications!

-Hermitage is a micro-service based on Slim that provides storage, delivery and modification of your images for the desired clients and devices.
+Hermitage is a micro-service based on Slim.
+It provides storage, delivery and modification of your images for clients and devices you want.
 Hermitage can:
-* Take and give the image through the simple REST API
+* Take and put the image through the simple REST API
-* Use as a repository local file system, or Amazon S3.
-If this is not enough, you can easily write your own adapter
+* Use local file system or Amazon S3 as a repository.
+And you can easily write your own adapter if needed.
-* Give the image in one of a few preset formats.
-Add your own - a matter of seconds!
+* Put the image in one of preset formats.
+You can add your own - it's a matter of seconds!

 More Hermitage documentation in [Hermitage repo](https://github.com/LiveTyping/hermitage)